 As fund sizes remain small, Dutch pension funds hardly invest in the VC asset class.
 Dutch pension funds allocation to Venture Capital is very limited.

 Dutch pension funds are the largest in the world and represent a big share of national invested savings.
-From these savings, the contribution to Dutch VC is negligible, with only a one-off 'spike' of €150M in 2019.

-Pension funds in the Nordics are considerably smaller then Dutch funds but are consistently investing more in VC then European peers.
+From these savings, the contribution to Dutch VC is negligible, with only a one-off 'spike' of €150M in 2019.\ Pension funds in the Nordics are considerably smaller then Dutch funds but are consistently investing more in VC then European peers.
 Pension funds committed (€M) to VC funds by LP region, 2017 tot 2021

-Source: The European Data Cooperative, developed by Invest Europe 2022 data reporting will be available in the run of 2023.
-No material changes were observed based on other available funding data sources.

-Dutch investors do not co-invest as well as other markets.
+Source: The European Data Cooperative, developed by Invest Europe No material changes were observed based on other available funding data sources. data reporting will be available in the run of 2023.
+SoDT Report 2023 Financing Growth Dutch investors do not co-invest as well as other markets.